zuozhenggh/learning-library/solutions-library/jde-move-improve/analyze/analyze.md

 1. To access the EnterpriseOne HTML server, open a supported browser from any workstation connected to the internet.

-2. Using the Public IP Address for the instance and port number (Create a Trial Edition Instance in Oracle Cloud Infrastructure, Step 3) assigned to the HTML server as part of the final configuration and security list, enter the following URL into the browser:
+2. Using the public IP address for the instance and port number (Create a Trial Edition Instance in Oracle Cloud Infrastructure, Step 3) assigned to the HTML server as part of the final configuration and security list, enter the following URL into the browser:

         https://"ip address:port"/jde/owhtml/index.html